adaltas/node-nikita/docs/content/action/children.md

 - `error`
   The [error object](/current/usages/error) in a rejected action.
 - `output`
-  The [returned output](/current/action/output) in a resolved action.
+  The [returned output](/current/action/output) in a fulfilled action.

 ## Usage

-The children property is enriched one an action complete its execution, wether it is resolved or rejected.
-Thus the action promise must be fulfilled before accessing the `children` property of the parent action:
+The `children` property of the parent action is enriched once a child action complete its execution, wether it is fulfilled or rejected.
+Thus, it is accessed using the [`async`/`await` operators](https://nodejs.dev/learn/modern-asynchronous-javascript-with-async-and-await):

 ```js
 nikita